jcarrabino/TwitterBot/README.md

 <p align="center">
     <A href="https://jcarrabino.github.io/#this-guide-will-explain">Back to top</A>
 </p>
-# Get your MSTranslator API Key
+# Get an MSTranslator API Key
 ### Signing up for an account on Windows Azure Marketplace
 Now that we have our Twitter API Keys/Tokens we can start working on getting our own MS Text Translator API Keys.
 In order to access Microsoft's Translator API we will need to create a Microsoft Azure account.
 If you already have a Microsoft affiliated email account then you can **[sign in](http://portal.azure.com/)** to Microsoft Azure with that.
 If not, then you can sign up for a Microsoft Azure account, **[here](http://azure.com/)**, by clicking on the link that says "Free Account" in the top-right corner.